The Mall School: School structure

 In 2017 the school announced it was to phase out the sitting of the Common Entrance examination at age 13 (Year 8) and the two academic years leading up to them.
 All boys would select their future schools in Year 6 and, if required, sit 11+ entrance exams for them, and then leave at the age of 11.
 This change was made in order to follow the trend of senior schools preferring to admit the majority of their pupils at that age.
 The first 11+ cohort left in the summer of 2019, and the last 13+ cohort in the summer of 2020.

+In September 2022 the school's nursery opened for children aged 6 months to 4 years and operates for 11 hours a day across 51 weeks of the year.

+In September 2023 the school welcomed girls into the Reception class for the first time and will move towards becoming fully coeducational by 2029.

 Some pupils may go on to the leading London day schools, including St. Paul's School, Hampton School and King's College School.
 Others go to a wide range of single-sex and coeducational day schools including Kingston Grammar School, as well as state grammar schools including Tiffin.

 Link with Chitsime School (Malawi)

 The Mall School has had a partnership with Chitsime School in Malawi since 2009.

-It is the focus of many fundraising activities, and the boys are motivated to help the school in as many ways as practicable.
+It is the focus of many fundraising activities, and the pupils are motivated to help the school in as many ways as practicable.
 In particular, in recent years pupils and staff at the Mall have raised thousands of pounds to provide brand new classrooms for Chitsime School.